 Personal interaction with objects, images and spaces can be so powerful as to change the way one thinks about particular issues or topics.
 For your intended area of study (architecture, art history, studio art, visual art studies/art education), describe an experience where instruction in that area or your personal interaction with an object, image or space effected this type of change in your thinking.
 What did you do to act upon your new thinking and what have you done to prepare yourself for further study in this area?

-UT Austin transfer decisions are made by June 15 for those joining the university in the fall.
-Spring hopefuls are notified by mid-December, at the latest.
-Others will be notified in November.
+UT Austin transfer decisions are made by mid- to late June for those joining the university in the fall.
+Spring hopefuls are notified by mid-December at the latest.

 Final Thoughts – UT Austin Transfer Acceptance Rate